-Lucy defends and prosecutes.
+Lucy Brown defends and prosecutes.
 She is a Grade 3 prosecutor and receives instructions to defend in a broad range of cases including those involving serious allegations of violence and sexual offences.

-Lucy has extensive experience in dealing with motoring offences, including dangerous and careless driving and excess alcohol cases.
-She frequently deals with Special Reasons and Exceptional Hardship arguments.
+Lucy has extensive experience in dealing with motoring offences, including dangerous and careless driving, excess alcohol and cases where Special Reasons and Exceptional Hardship arguments are advanced.